 Controlling Leaf Scorch: What to Do About Those Brown Leaves

 First of all, do not panic.
 It may strike fear into your heart when you see that your beloved specimen has shed its leaves after a hot, dry spell in the summer and now stands there naked, but do not take this as a sign that it is dead.
 Rather, it is only a defense mechanism.
 Fact is, your plant has secondary buds, which will produce a second set of leaves.
 That last thing you want to do, in your state of panic, is to reach for your fertilizer spray tank, as if it were a magic wand that cures all ills.
-Here's why it's not a good idea to fertilize trees in ill health.

 To try to avoid getting brown leaves on your Japanese maple trees, adopt the following control measures: